rapid7/metasploit-framework/How-to-write-a-HTTP-LoginScanner-Module.md

 Save it under modules/auxiliary/scanner/http/.

 Our main method is #run_host, so we'll begin there.

-First off, you must initialize your LoginScanner object.
+But before we do, we must initialize your LoginScanner object.
 The following is an example of how you will probably write it.

-Notice that this scanner method can be called multiple times, but the use lambda will allow the LoginScanner object to initialize only once.
-After that first time, every time the method is called, it will just return @scanner instead of going through the whole initialization process again.

 ```ruby
 def scanner(ip)